 Dr. Reece is a highly trained Charlotte implant dentist.
 He completed a 9-month implant training program and earned a Fellowship in the International Congress of Oral Implantology (ICOI).
-His Dawson Academy training means he evaluates your full bite before any implant is placed, so your results feel natural and last as long as possible.
+His Dawson Academy training means he evaluates your full bite before placing any implants, so your results feel natural and last as long as possible.

-If you are missing one tooth, several teeth, or a full arch, Dentistry of the Queen City in Charlotte is ready to help you find the restorative dentistry solution.
+If you are missing one tooth, several teeth, or a full arch, Dentistry of the Queen City in Charlotte is ready to help you find the best restorative dentistry solution for you.

 Parts of a Dental Implant in Charlotte, NC